It’s a concern I often hear – is my dog too old to walk? Should I stop walking my senior dog?

 This list was taken from the Handicapped Pets website.

-The boots are a wonderful solution for dogs that drag their feet due to join pain, or are unsteady on certain surfaces.
+They are also a wonderful solution for dogs that drag their feet due to joint pain.

-Designed to support front or back legs, these splints and leg supports are a tremendous help for dogs dealing with conditions such as osteoarthritis, degenerative joint disease and soft tissue injuries to name just a few.
+Designed to support front or back legs, these splints and leg supports are a tremendous help for dogs dealing with conditions such as:

-Padded Velcro straps are used for adjusting, padding on the inside ensures your dog is comfortable, and non-slip pads on the bottom keeps him stable and sure footed.
+Padded Velcro straps are used for adjusting, the padding on the inside ensures your dog is comfortable, and non-slip pads on the bottom keep him stable and sure-footed.

 Dog Support Sling/Harness

 The sling is another mobility aid you will find helpful if your dog is having trouble walking.
 They help dogs with hip dysplasia, arthritis, and general leg weakness.